 Hiroshi Hara, Toyo Ito, and Itsuko Hasegawa are the protagonists of three sessions.
-Before each session, Kayoko Ota will join a team of scholars with diverse backgrounds including building systems design, history of modern Asian architecture and urbanism, social entrepreneurship, and sociology—Kozo Kadowaki, Koji Ichikawa, Yutaro Muraji, and Mikio Wakabayashi—to build a new understanding of each protagonist from the late 1970s to the early 1990s.
-This multi-disciplinary team will ask the architect-interviewee to share not only architectural works but also their archived notes, photographs, and other materials that reveal their thinking and concurrent activities.
+Before each session, Kayoko Ota joined a team of scholars with diverse backgrounds including building systems design, history of modern Asian architecture and urbanism, social entrepreneurship, and sociology—Kozo Kadowaki, Koji Ichikawa, Yutaro Muraji, and Mikio Wakabayashi—to build a new understanding of each protagonist from the late 1970s to the early 1990s.
+This multi-disciplinary team asked the architect-interviewee to share not only architectural works but also their archived notes, photographs, and other materials that reveal their thinking and concurrent activities.
 Based on this research, each session then frames an ‘intimate interrogation’ with its protagonist followed by an expanded discussion with additional guest critics.

 Japanese architecture from this period is known to encompass the simultaneous emergence of various experimental architectural expressions.
 Though architectural works are internationally recognized, for example in the writings of Charles Jencks and Kenneth Frampton, discourse has generally remained on a formal level.
 “Meanwhile in Japan” seeks to unearth the aims and strategies of architects, beyond mere preoccupations with form and toward their quickly modernizing and urbanizing landscape, to question which tactics worked and which did not, what visions have survived, and what lessons can be learned.